shimspedy/sengov/content/states/ohio/elgin-rogers/_index.md

 ---
-date: 2024-05-12T11:54:12-05:00
+date: 2025-03-10T11:54:12-05:00
 title: "Elgin Rogers"
 seo_title: "contact Representative Elgin Rogers"
 subheader:
      greeting: Contact Representative Elgin Rogers
-     description: Rep. Elgin Rogers was elected to the 135th General Assembly on November 8th, 2022, to serve the 44th House District after an unprecedented election cycle that included two primaries and one general election – due to gerrymandering.
+     description: State Representative Elgin Rogers, Jr. is a native of Toledo, Ohio.
+He is a graduate of Jesup W. Scott High School.
+He attended Kent State University where he was a member of the wrestling team and was elected to undergraduate student government as the Senator for Student Advancement.
 description: Contact Representative Elgin Rogers of Ohio.
 Contact information for Elgin Rogers includes email address, phone number, and mailing address.
 image: elgin-rogers.jpeg
 video: